A Unified Framework for Analyzing Meta-algorithms in Online Convex Optimization: Introduction

-The key results of this paper are encapsulated in Figure~1, where each arrow represents a procedure or meta-algorithm that transforms an algorithm from one setting to another.
-The primary contribution is three-fold: \begin{itemize} \item[(I)] We provide a framework that simplifies analysis of meta-algorithms in online learning. \item[(II)] Using this framework, we formulate several meta-algorithms that facilitate the conversion of algorithms across various settings. \item[(III)] In particular, we convert several insights in the literature into precise theorems, for example the idea of using 1-point gradient estimator in online optimization is formalized in Meta-algorithms~\ref{alg:first-order-to-zeroth-order} and~\ref{alg:semi-bandit-to-bandit} and Theorems~\ref{thm:first-order-to-zero-order} and~\ref{thm:semi-bandit-to-bandit}.
-Similarly, the insight that ``knowing the value of each loss function at two points is almost as useful as knowing the value of each function everywhere'' (See~\cite{agarwal2010optimal}) is formalized in Meta-algorithm~\ref{alg:first-order-to-det-zeroth-order} and Theorem~\ref{thm:first-order-to-det-zero-order}. \end{itemize}
+(II) Using this framework, we formulate several meta-algorithms that facilitate the conversion of algorithms across various settings.

+(III) In particular, we convert several insights in the literature into precise theorems, for example the idea of using 1-point gradient estimator in online optimization is formalized in Meta-algorithms~\ref{alg:first-order-to-zeroth-order} and~\ref{alg:semi-bandit-to-bandit} and Theorems~\ref{thm:first-order-to-zero-order} and~\ref{thm:semi-bandit-to-bandit}.
+Similarly, the insight that ``knowing the value of each loss function at two points is almost as useful as knowing the value of each function everywhere'' (See~\cite{agarwal2010optimal}) is formalized in Meta-algorithm~\ref{alg:first-order-to-det-zeroth-order} and Theorem~\ref{thm:first-order-to-det-zero-order}.

 This framework not only simplifies proof analysis for numerous existing problems in the field (see Section~\ref{sec:applications}) but also provides a tool for easier extension of multiple results in the literature.
 In the following, we go over some of the main meta-algorithms that we discuss in this paper.